Skip to content

 • Use soap and water to wash off any dust that has come in contact with skin to avoid damage and concrete burns

-In Conclusion
+In conclusion

-Construction workers or concrete contractors working with concrete may be exposed to several different hazards throughout the process.
-They must be aware of the necessary precautions and know how to implement these precautions in everyday work.
-Should you have a safety concern please let your supervisor know or should an injury occur report it as soon as possible.
+Construction workers or concrete contractors working with concrete may be exposed to several different hazards throughout the concrete construction process.
+They must be aware of the necessary precautions and know how to implement safety guidelines in everyday work.

 Find and schedule topics faster